 Fig. 6 Distribution of elevations in the Northeastern Caucasus region

-Bathymetric Method
+Bathymetric Method for terrain analysis

 The bathymetric method is employed in the study of underwater topography in seas and oceans.
 It is based on the analysis of existing seafloor maps and the creation of new ones using techniques such as echosounding, seismic acoustics, seismostratigraphy, and drilling.
 Underwater relief is also captured through photographic surveys using deep-sea photography equipment.
 A significant portion of the seafloor features, both large and small, comprises either tectonic features (elevations – uplifts, basins – depressions) or volcanic formations.
 Analyzing the depths of the seabed allows for more cost-effective placement of pipelines or internet cables encircling our planet.